Chamber of Commerce 64218422 | The Netherlands

 Bringing value to life

-The Planning, Monitoring and Reporting module (PMR) assists to the goals of Ins4Outs in three ways: a) planning of the actions (activities) and data collection needed to obtain the required results, b) monitoring of the obtained results stored in the database that can export data to Open Data databases, and c) reporting the planned and obtained results to the various stakeholders.
+The Planning, Monitoring and Reporting module (PMR) assists to the goals of the Ufahamu approach in three ways: a) planning of the actions (activities) and data collection needed to obtain the required results, b) monitoring of the obtained results stored in the database that can export data to Open Data databases, and c) reporting the planned and obtained results to the various stakeholders.

 PMR is a modular platform to collect and store data in a generic format to ensure maximum re-usability.
 It encourages the sharing of data, by means of ´subscriptions´ to data series that are collected by any user, and serves also as a source of open data that can be used for tables, maps and charts.
 It can convert data from multiple sources into the generic format.
 This contributes to an improved efficiency in data-collection (only a limited number of projects is needed to collect data), as well as better data-quality (stakeholders can concentrate on their own specific field of expertise with regard to data collection).